|

 "Both," he answered.
 "All right, Agneta, this is going

-to be faster than you expected.
-All the trauma you've had lately.
-Your
+to be faster than you expected due to all the trauma you’ve had

-baby is ready for the outside world right now."
-He turned and saw
+lately.
+Your baby is ready for the outside world right now.”
+He

 The news that Agneta was close to giving birth silenced the townspeople

 around them.
-They forgot their grief for the prospect of new life.
-For
+They forgot their grief with the prospect of new life to

-a long time the only sounds to be heard in the church were Agneta's cries
+consider.
+For a long time the only sounds to be heard in the church were

 "What name shall we give the child?"
 Agneta asked her husband.